chevEldrid/mtgsite/_posts/2020/2020-06-05-defendersoftherealm.md

 {% include pics.html
 pic1="https://media.giphy.com/media/yyvSeRGVj4C64/giphy.gif" %}
 <br />
 Standard is now a whole new world (sorta)!
-It’s situations like these that we live for here at Hexdrinkers; ignoring the norm and blazing paths in the face of the unknown (I’ve been reading <a href="https://www.brandonsanderson.com/" target="_blank" >Brandon Sanderson</a> recently, cut me some slack for my bombast).
-These changes don’t kill all the top-tier decks, and many might flock to the safer tried-and-true strategies emerging from their Companion Winter hibernation, but we at Hexdrinkers like to keep looking forward.
+It’s situations like these that we live for here at Chexdrinkers; ignoring the norm and blazing paths in the face of the unknown (I’ve been reading <a href="https://www.brandonsanderson.com/" target="_blank" >Brandon Sanderson</a> recently, cut me some slack for my bombast).
+These changes don’t kill all the top-tier decks, and many might flock to the safer tried-and-true strategies emerging from their Companion Winter hibernation, but we at Chexdrinkers like to keep looking forward.
 A shakeup like this provides opportunities to get wild before things settle into place.

 Without further adieu, welcome to a two-for-one edition of _Homebrewed_.
 <br />